Mineshafter61/Freshmore/Modelling and Analysis/2_2_Limits of Sequences.md

 - $\displaystyle\lim_{n \to \infty} c = c$

 For polynomial functions, **the largest power will dominate** in any equation.
+### Methods

-Rational function limit:
+- Rational function limit:
 	- Divide polynomial in both the numerator and denominator by the highest order term in the rational function, then solve

-Geometric sequence limit:
+- Geometric sequence limit:
 	- Express the function in algebraic terms
 	- Use limit laws to get the final answer